 N.Z. and $10 p&p to America & Europe.

-at the Singleton army base, it is open to the public on Thursday thru'
+had a multi-million dollar, double-storey rebuild.
+At Singleton army base, it is open to the public

-Sunday from 9am to 4pm, except for public holidays.
+Thursday-Sunday from 9am to 4pm, except public holidays.
 There is an Infantry

-Corps shop and Lone Pine Kiosk and entry is $8 for adults, $5
+Corps shop and Lone Pine Kiosk.
+Entry is $8 adults, $5

 are free.
-A discount family rate is $20 and groups of 20+ are discounted to
+Discount family rate $20 and groups of 20+ are

-$4 each however groups need to make a booking.
-Their website is found at
+$4 each but groups need to make a booking.
+Their website is at

 www.lithgowsafmuseum.org.au Quoted as